 cprapid.com nameservers will generate a new subdomain and point it at the server’s primary IP address.
 The server will use that subdomain as a hostname to request a certificate from the Certificate Authority and install it.

 By the time the user logs in to WHM for the first time, the certificate is installed and ready, so no security warning appears.

 The auto-issued hostname only issues a FQDN under the

 cprapid.comdomain and points it to the main IP address of the server.

-To create subdomains for DNS servers and other services, such as nameservers and FTP servers, you must set the server to use a hostname at a domain that you control.
+To create subdomains for nameservers, you must set the server to use a hostname from a domain that you control.
+Nameservers under the

 We encourage users to replace the auto-issued hostname with an existing domain or purchase a new domain to generate a hostname.
 Using your own domain name and hostname will help establish your company’s brand.

 To change the server’s hostname, use WHM’s Change Hostname interface (WHM >> Home >> Networking Setup >> Change Hostname).